Sure, you know how to read.

 And I can help you discover it.

-Every other week for an entire year, I’ll send you a deep-dive analysis into a piece of great writing—a speech, an article, a blog post, a poem, a podcast.
+Every other week, I’ll send you a deep-dive analysis into a piece of great writing—a speech, an article, a blog post, a poem, a podcast.
 It’s like a backstage tour of the choices each author made, so you can begin to make more conscious choices about techniques to use in your own writing.

-And every single week for an entire year, you’ll also get a writing prompt and an inspirational quotation.
+And every single week, you’ll also get a writing prompt and an inspirational quotation.
 Use the prompt to practice the techniques you’re learning, or to have a little fun.
 Or write whatever you like.
 But write.
 That’s the most important thing.

 This is how I learned to write—by studying the bones of great writing and then writing myself.

 To give you an idea of what an analysis looks like, I’ve taken an article I posted on LinkedIn and turned it into a Weekly What.
 You can download it here: Weekly What Sample – Ali.